Historical Apoplexy · State Legislative Adaptations · New Mexico

 (a) Annual appropriations from the general fund.
 The

-Legislature finds that the FY 2026 recurring general fund
+Legislature finds that the enacted FY 2027 general fund budget

 (b) Increased distribution from the Land Grant Permanent